 Heat the avocado oil over medium high heat in a medium size soup pot.
 Add the garlic, ginger, curry, turmeric and cayenne and briefly stir for to season the oil.
 Add the onion, carrots, cauliflower, apples, sweet potato and cabbage, and sauté until softened, about 7 to 10 minutes.

-Stir in the spring water and chick peas; season with a touch of sea salt, if desired.
+Stir in the spring water, veggie juice, and chick peas; season with a touch of sea salt, if desired.
 Bring to a boil and reduce heat, cover and simmer the soup, stirring occasionally, until vegetables are tender, about 20 to 30 minutes.

 Add the coconut milk, lime juice and brown rice syrup.
 Stir well.
 Taste for seasoning adjustments.
 Heat through gently; don't boil.